-It can be helpful to translate an abstract concept to real life, so let’s take an example:
+It can be helpful to translate an abstract concept into real life, so let’s take an example:

 It’s Saturday, and the kids are outside playing.
 The husband is reading the news on his iPad.
 The wife nicely asks when he thinks he might fix the leaky faucet.
 He erupts into a rage, lobbing a tirade of accusations at his wife: she is always nagging, her expectations are too high, and she doesn’t appreciate how hard he works.
 The wife leaves the room hurt and confused.
 After all, she was just wondering.

 Do you really think that the husband’s anger was about his wife’s question?
 Unlikely.
-Her question just lit the fuse on the dynamite that was already stashed within him.
+Her question just lit the fuse of the dynamite that was already stashed within him.